CamK06/QNotepad/README.md

 ```

 ## macOS
-Ensure you have the necessary qt dependencies before building.
+Ensure you have the necessary Qt dependencies before building.
 They can be installed with brew: `brew install qt5`

 Build the code: